timmh/biolith/README.md

 ## Usage

-Here is a simple example to get you started:
+Here is a simple example using simulated data to get you started:

 ```python
 from biolith.models import occu, simulate